-Proposed amendment of Minnesota Rules, chapter 4511, part 0600, subpart 1 subparts to accommodate statutory changes.
+Proposed amendment of Minnesota Rules, chapter 4511, part 0600, subpart 1

 In 2023 the legislature enacted legislation that, effective beginning in 2024, amended provisions regarding lobbyist reporting to generally require lobbyists to disclose lobbying activity rather than lobbying disbursements.
 Subpart 1 needs to be amended to make minor changes in language to accommodate the updated reporting requirements.
-It is reasonable to amend
+It is reasonable to amend a subpart to accommodate statutory changes.